-Programs that have shown the greatest growth are in the College of Professional Studies with some growth also noted in programs housed in the College of Arts, Letters and Social Sciences.
+Programs that have shown the greatest growth are in Fire Science, the Social Sciences, and Education.
+Some growth was noted in the programs of the School of Business, Biological Sciences, English and Communication.
 As an indication of the University's commitment to meeting the needs of the State, in the past five years, offerings in Teacher Education have been increased, the nursing program at the baccalaureate and certificate levels has been expanded and a Masters in Curriculum and Instruction has been added.